CristianoYL/Tutorials/How to fix the "CORS" issue.md

 # **Conclusion**

 This post provided a very high-level view on the CORS policy.
-There're a lot more to learn, which can be found in the references section at the top.
+There're a lot more to learn, which can be found in the [More bout CORS](#More-about-CORS) section at the top.
 I've tailored the solutions to different scenarios to help you find the solution that suits your needs.
 I hope you find this article helpful, since I've personally encountered these scenarios and wished for an article like this one.
 Cheers!